KristopherKubicki/autocamera/README.md

 ## Logging

-Logs are written to `/var/log/webcam.log`.
+By default logs are written to `./webcam.log`.
+You can change the location with the `--log-file` command-line option or the `WEBCAM_LOG_PATH` environment variable.

 ## License